ChrisSandison/spacebook/README.md

 # Project for CSC300

 # TODO IMMEDIATE:
-* color for site logo text
+* site logo isn't show up - problem with compiled asset since it works locally
-* header menu isn't displaying at minized mobile size
+* header menu isn't displaying at minimized mobile size
+* spacing on site footer - get rid of overlap

 # TODO LATER
 * full breadcrumbs for spaces/provinces

-# NICE TO HAVES - all users are low priority now:
-* get sign in + sign in errors working
+* implement user model - use gem Divise to pull user info from other sources
+* event links - link to facebook events or other type
-* get current user and sessions working
+* implement moderator level user
+* email confirmation system when entering contact email - have contact agree to receive emails from us.
+This will require user email log model to be examined before sending.
+* photo gallery - look into gem Paperclip and upgrade heroku storage
+* custom heroku domain name - requires $$$

 # License